andrewgreen76/flygreen/e_hkbk/d_mini-mainframe/o_min-os/9_emu/ElpisOS/z/m_explboot_512+.txt

-	ORG 0x7c00 		; offset in QEMU machine's RAM , where NASM will look BITS 16			; for 16-bit CPU architecture
+	ORG 0x7c00 		; offset in QEMU machine's RAM (31K) , where BIOS will look BITS 16			; for 16-bit CPU architecture

 				; No need to announce the start of the code section.